 Don’t overexert your feet doing rigorous activities like running, long-distance walking prolonged standing.

 Remember to seek proper advice from your doctor before engaging in physical exercises.
-She or he will advise you better on which exercises are most suitable for you depending on your level of pain and condition of your neuroma(s).
+She or he will advise you better on which exercises are most suitable for you, depending on your level of pain and the condition of your neuroma(s).

 Living with Morton’s Neuroma can be stressful when it comes to exercise.
 The thought of not being able to do some of the things you used to do is truly painful.
 However, you need not despair because it is not the end of your physical activity.
 There are alternative exercises you can still do.

-Granted things will not be 100 % perfect but you can still stay fit.
+Granted, things will not be 100 % perfect, but you can still stay fit.
 I try what I can do within my level of pain tolerance.
 I know sometimes I tend to get carried away and do impact exercises.
-My foot gets so painful and I regret.
+My foot gets so painful and I regret it.
 It is not an easy life.
-But I keep going hoping that someday my pain will finally disappear.
+But I keep going, hoping that someday my pain will finally disappear.